LudvigOlsen/splitChunk/README.md

 >
 > ´´´{r}

-By Ludvig R. Olsen
+By Ludvig R. Olsen,
-Cognitive Science, Aarhus University
+Cognitive Science, Aarhus University,
 Started in Feb.
 2017

 Contact at: